-Gait analysis system
+Gait analysis system for rodents

 CatWalk XT is a complete gait analysis system for quantitative assessment of footfalls and locomotion in rats and mice.

 Why use it?

 - Quantification of footprints and gait in unforced moving animals

 - Accurate and objective data, validated in peer-reviewed research

 - Illuminated Footprints: detection of real footprints and body weight distribution

 Dr. Price: "I think the CatWalk is probably one of the most sophisticated pieces of equipment that I have seen."

 NeuroPore Therapies (San Diego, California) does important research in the field of neurodegenerative disorders.
 Dr. Diana Price, Dr. Asma Khan and Robert Johnson are currently using CatWalk XT to study Parkinson’s disease.